nsg21/PasswordRunes/README.md

 # PasswordRunes
-Set of runes (tiles) to assist in generation and management of high entropy secret passwords
+Set of runes (tiles) to assist in generation and management of high entropy secret passwords The runes are square tiles with 3x3 pattern of black and white dots on each face.

 ## Prior Art
 - DiceWare https://diceware.dmuth.org/ -- system of generating english passphrases by rolling dice